moaatt2/resume_generator/README.md

 name: # The name that you want at the top of the resume
 versions: # A list of the resume versions represented in this file
     -
-contact_info: # A list of contact info latex snippets like the one below that gounder the name
+contact_info: # A list of contact info latex snippets like the one below that go under the name
-    - data: # The contact info item you want included in at least one version
+    - data: # The contact info item you want to be included in at least one version
       versions: # A list of the versions this contact info should be included in
         -
 professional_overview: # A list of short overview snippets formatted like the one below going under the contact info